Students returned to face-to-face learning at Blackburn Central High School during the week commencing Monday 8th March 2021.

 Do students need to wear school uniform?

 Students are expected to wear full school uniform, which parents should wash regularly.
-As the weather gets colder students will need to bring an outdoor coat.
 Due to increased ventilation in school students have permission to wear a plain black hoodie under their blazer.

 Our home-school agreement has been updated to include COVID-Safe Guidance.
 If a student chooses to not follow this guidance the pros and cons will be explained to them, if they still refuse their parents will be contacted and if they cannot reason with their child, they will be sent home and their absence recorded as unauthorised.